k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 > Notes:
 >
 > * At AWS, manual key rotation is done only by creating a new master key, that is, using a key replacement.
 Others, like GCP, support manual rotation similar to the automatic rotation, i.e., without replacing the key.
 > * To enable Fabric to decrypt older KMS master keys, these keys shall be preserved in the KMS.
-If it is required to delete them, then before doing it, the Fabric migration process should be done on the data, to re-encrypt them with the new master key.
+If it is required to delete them, the Fabric migration process should be performed on the data to re-encrypt it with the new master key before deletion.

 #### Multi-Region Support